AndreasHafver/ BayesianNetwork

 The Wolfram Language has extenive support for probabilistic computations, however there is no inbuilt support for graphical models.

-This implementation allows the user to construct multivariate probability distribution bu defining each variable as an CategoricalDistribution or EmpiricalDistribution that may conditionally depend on each other.
+The uer may construct multivariate probability distribution by defining each variable as an CategoricalDistribution or EmpiricalDistribution (which may conditionally depend on each other).

-An advantage of implementing BNs in Wolfram Language is that one can compute with symbolic probabilities.
-This means that one can do inference even when probabilities are unknown/difficult to specify and use the symbolic forms of the answer to gain insights about a system.
+An advantage of implementing BNs in Wolfram Language is the ability to mix numeric and symbolic probabilities.
+This means that one can do inference even when probabilities are unknown/unspecified and use the symbolic answer to gain insights about a system.

 Paclet Guide